Nearly query-optimal classical shadow estimation of unitary channels: Proof of lem:all_the_covariances

 \section{Proof of \lref{lem:all_the_covariances}}

-In preparation to prove \lref{lem:all_the_covariances}, it will be convenient to first calculate the second moment of the snapshot $\hat{X}$, which is defined in \eref{eq:defhatX} of the main text.
+In preparation for proving \lref{lem:all_the_covariances}, it will be convenient to first calculate the second moment of the snapshot $\hat{X}$, which is defined in \eref{eq:defhatX} of the main text.

 \begin{lemma} The expectation of $\hat{X} \otimes \hat{X}$ (over both random state preparation and measurement outcomes) is

 where

 and $\top_{2,4}$ denotes the partial transpose on the second and forth subsystems. \end{lemma}